LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 ## Create a Cloud Subscription in OneLearn Lab on Demand

-Once you have enabled Cloud Slice support in the cloud platform of your choice (see previous section), you need to add a Cloud Subscription to OneLearn Lab on Demand for each cloud platform subscription that you will be managing with this platform.
+Once you have enabled Cloud Slice support in the cloud platform of your choice (the previous section), you need to add a Cloud Subscription to OneLearn Lab on Demand (LOD) for each cloud platform subscription that you will be managing with this platform.
 These Cloud Subscriptions will be used by labs from which you want to provision Cloud Slices.
-To add a managed Cloud Subscription to OneLearn Lab on Demand, perform the following steps:
+To add a managed Cloud Subscription to LOD, perform the following steps:

 1. Navigate to the <a href="https://labondemand.com" target="_blank">OneLearn Lab on Demand portal</a> and sign in.